Learn about our books to work offline.

 You will start at the top of the page with Addition and Subtraction and work your way down in order.
 Make sure you read the directions every time.
 The first link on each line is to the video, unless marked differently.
 You can move on to the exercise as soon as you know the material.
 That means you can do the exercise without watching the video if you already know how to do it.
 IT WILL START AT THE BEGINNING!
 The point is for you to fill any gaps in your learning and then progress forward with that solid foundation.
 At some point, you should probably be watching all of the videos.
 When you do, write the problems down and work through them with the teacher to help you stay focused and to make sure you can do it too.
 Some days you will be doing more than one exercise.
 Some days you won’t make it through one whole exercise.
 You will stay on an exercise until you are proficient.
 You should be able to do five in a row correct before you move on.
 One suggestion is to set aside 20 – 30 minutes for math each day.
 When you stop in the middle of an exercise, it should remember how many problems you’ve done.

-Make sure you make an account at Khan Academy and log in!
-(If you plan to use Khan Academy’s built-in tracking, please understand that Easy Peasy is not following entire courses built by Khan Academy; therefore, it may not show “mastery” in the records.)
+We suggest you make an account at Khan Academy and log in.
+(It will track what they have completed.
+If they retake an exercise, it will give them new questions.
+It’s not required to have an account, though.
+If you plan to use Khan Academy’s built-in tracking, please understand that Easy Peasy is not following entire courses built by Khan Academy; therefore, it may not show “mastery” in the records.)

 Addition and Subtraction with Positive and Negative Numbers